kubernetes-sigs/gateway-api/site-src/guides/implementers.md

 they reference was deleted) for reconciliation MAY have their status removed by the implementation as part of the delete process, but this is not required.

-#### General Route information
+### Routes

 All Route objects share some properties:

 - They MUST be attached to an in-scope parent for the implementation to consider them reconcilable.
 - The implementation MUST update the status for each in-scope Route with the relevant Conditions, using the namespaced `parents` field.
 See the specific Route types for details, but this usually includes `Accepted`, `Programmed` and `ResolvedRefs` Conditions.
 - Routes that fall out of scope SHOULD NOT have status updated, since it's possible that these updates may overwrite any new owners.
 The `observedGeneration` field will indicate that any remaining status is out of date.

 #### HTTPRoute